kem406/bef/_posts/2020-08-07-2019-exoplanet-analysis.markdown

 * TESS sends data to be analyzed and reviewed so that exoplanet candidates can be recorded.

 ## Step 2: Target Selection

-We select targets based upon certain criteria, then send them in for observation at the Fred Lawrence Whipple Observatory.
+Under normal circumstances, we would select targets based upon certain criteria, then send them in for observation at the Fred Lawrence Whipple Observatory.
+However, given the timeline of our project and weather conditions in Arizona, we were not able to make observations until the last minute (which you can read about in our [2020 exoplanet analysis page](https://kem406.github.io/bef/2020-exoplanet-analysis/)).
+Therefore, Allyson Bieryla provided us with datasets collected last year.

 ## Step 3: Data Reduction and Analysis in AstroImageJ